One of the best hikes in the world

 - unfortunately Tasmania is known for the Port Arthur massacre when a mentally deficient young man went on a killing spree claiming 35 lives.
 We know Tasmania as one of the best destinations in the world for hikers.

 All year round Overland hikers need a National Parks Pass.
 You can pick those up at Cradle Mountain or Lake St Clair Visitor Centres.
-Cost A$30-60 or more, depending on which option you choose.
+Cost for that was an additional A$30 for 8 weeks in 2018.

 If you want a guided adventure, budget about A$2000 for the week.

 from Oct 1st 30 – May 31st you are required to:

 An “easy” recommended itinerary (north to south) of campgounds with huts for 7 nights:

 - Lake Windemere